czekem/excel_love/README.md

 * Make script "transfer" to classes, so it will be correct with OOP, and will allow for more flexibility on expanding the code.

+* Allowing to work on .txt and .ods files